wootfish/eli.sohl.com/drafts/wangs-attack-2.md

 ```

 As noted in the last post, our constraints on $$a_1$$ and $$a_5$$ seem to tend
-not to interfere with each other.
-As a result, we can just compute a new value
+to coexist well.
+As a result, we can just compute a new value for $$a_1$$ and
-for $$a_1$$ and hold the next four intermediate states constant.
+hold the next four intermediate states constant.

 ## $$d_5$$

-You'll recall from the last post that our methodology for massaging `d5` was
+You'll recall from the last post that our methodology for massaging $$d_5$$ was
-somewhat more involved than $$a_5$$.
-The idea is to enforce all our constraints
+somewhat more intricate.
+The idea is to enforce all our constraints on $$m_4$$
-on $$m_4$$ directly.
-I'm going to skip over the discussion here, since this is
+directly.
+I'm going to skip rehashing the discussion here, as this is just a
-just a faithful implementation of the methodology described in the last post:
+faithful implementation of the methodology described in the last post:

 ```python
     ######## d5